SSwetha05/Integrating-ARDL-and-LSTM-for-WTI-Price-Forecasting/README.md

-**Research Question**
-1. Do macroeconomic and commodity market variables exhibit a stable long-run cointegrated relationship with WTI crude oil prices, and what are their short-run dynamics?
-2. Can a data-driven LSTM model, incorporating broader financial and macroeconomic indicators, effectively forecast short-term movements in WTI crude oil prices?

 **Why ARDL + LSTM**
 This study employs a hybrid modelling framework combining an Autoregressive Distributed Lag (ARDL) model and a Long Short-Term Memory (LSTM) neural network to forecast crude oil prices.
 The ARDL model is used to capture the short-run and long-run equilibrium relationships between crude oil prices and key macroeconomic and commodity variables, while the LSTM model is applied to capture complex, non-linear, and temporal dependencies that traditional econometric models may not fully account for.